raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 ⚪️⚪️⚪️⚫️ ⚫️⚪️⚪️⚪️
 ```

-We would complete the first quadrant, and second quadrants, but the third and fourth are identical to th second and first, so we could complete them in one step, saving 50% of the work.
+We would complete the first and second quadrants, but the third and fourth are identical to the second and first, so we could complete them in one step, saving 50% of the work.

 But it's even better than that.
 When we compute the result of rotating the first quadrant, we divide it into: